 There’s a lot to see and do in Middleton, from family-friendly attractions to mouth-watering specialties at local restaurants.
 But there are a few places and experiences that offer visitors a true taste of this community—here’s a look at some of the things that make our city so uniquely Middleton.

-If you’ve haven’t been to the world’s one-and-only mustard museum, it’s time to ketchup on what you’ve been missing.
-The National Mustard Museum, located in downtown Middleton, allows visitors to go on a global tour of this condiment, featuring more than 6,000 jars from across the world.
+If you haven’t been to the world’s one-and-only mustard museum, it’s time to see what you’ve been missing.
+The National Mustard Museum, located in downtown Middleton, allows visitors to go on a global tour of this condiment, featuring more than 6,000 mustards from across the world.
 And don’t miss the fun at National Mustard Day, held annually the first Saturday in August.

 With more than 70 places to eat, drink and grab dessert, Middleton is home to countless tasty restaurants.
 But if you’re looking for the real flavor of Middleton, there are a few things that truly stand out.
 Here’s just a sampling of some the unique tastes of the city:

 - World-famous pies at Hubbard Avenue Diner